sitehandy/omnipay-toyyibpay/README.md

 Reference: https://toyyibpay.com/apireference/#cb

 Bill serves as an invoice to your customer.
-The example below explains how you can create a toyyibPay Bill and then redirect user to the payment page.
+The example below explains how you can create a toyyibPay Bill and then redirect the customer to the payment page.

 ```php
 $gateway = Omnipay::create('ToyyibPay');